-What is VED analysis of Inventory Management?
+What is VED analysis?

-The VED analysis can help a business prioritize its inventory management efforts and allocate resources appropriately.
-For example, a business may want to invest more time and resources into managing its vital items, while keeping a lower level of safety stock for essential and desirable items.
+For example, a business may want to invest more time and resources into managing its vital items while keeping a lower safety stock for essential and desirable items.
 This can help the business optimize its inventory levels and minimize carrying costs.

 How to do VED analysis

-- Classify each item based on its importance or value to the business: To do this, consider the following factors:
+Classify each item based on its importance or value to the business: To do this, consider the following factors:

 - Usage rate: How frequently is the item used or consumed?